Skip to main content

 Dining options

-Pack a picnic or enquire about a range of hospitality and fine dining options, ranging from Michelin-starred food in the Royal Enclosure to The Villiers Club - a private garden at the heart of the Village Enclosure featuring live bands, sandwiches and sweet treats.
+Pack a picnic or enquire about Ascot’s range of hospitality and fine dining options, ranging from Michelin-starred food in the Royal Enclosure to the festival atmosphere of the Village Enclosure, with live music, street food and pop-ups.

 Travelling to Ascot Racecourse